561-475-1831

 • Funeral expenses

-Your attorney can give you further guidance on what you can expect in your own case.
+Your premises liability lawyer can guide you further on what you can expect in your case.

 Call Schuler, Weisser, Zoeller, Overbeck & Baxter P.A.
 Today If You’ve Been Injured On Someone Else’s Property

-If you or a loved one has been hurt due to a property owner’s negligence, contact the premises accident lawyers at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. right away.
-We can handle all the legal details of your case so that you can focus on your own health and well-being.
+If you or a loved one got hurt due to a property owner’s negligence, contact the experienced injury lawyer in West Palm Beach at Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. immediately.
+We can handle all the legal details of your case so that you can focus on your health and well-being.
 When you become our client, your success becomes our top priority.
-Call Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. today at 561.689.8180 to set up a free consultation.
+Call Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. today at (561) 689-8180 or fill out our online form to set up a free consultation.

 AWARD-WINNING REPRESENTATION